Chardyyy07/Bus-Ticketing-System-with-RFID-and-E-payment-Integration-for-Bus-Fare-Collection/TripsPH_Dashboard/README.md

 Inc Folder ==== This folder has config.php file in which there is a database connection and getUserAccessRoleByID() function.
 Layouts Folder ==== This folder has 3 files footer.php, header,left_sidebar.php. ==== I split static content of admin template in these files.

-Todo tom:
+Update:
 Activate/deact account
 fix updated by
 fix updated at

-Fixes
-Add record accounts cant used in log in change/update password is working
+front end of register.php
+payment.php
+index.php

+Todo tom: